API reference

 • event_broker – the event broker to use for publishing an subscribing events

-• max_concurrent_jobs – Maximum number of jobs the worker will run at once
+• max_concurrent_jobs – Maximum number of jobs the scheduler will run at once

 Add a job to the data store.